ForTheCrown/Website/content/en/wiki/General/_index.md

 ---
-title: "Server"
+title: "General"
-linkTitle: "Server"
+linkTitle: "General"
 type: docs
-weight: 0
+weight: 1
 description: >
-  Learn more about the server.
+  Learn more about the server in general.
 ---

 {{% pageinfo %}}